jmquigley/quill-markup/README.md

 ```
 This will detect changes and rebuild the bundle for testing with the web server in the previous step.
 Both should be running.

+See the sample application code located in `./public/app.js` and `./public/index.html`.
+Using `yarn run all && yarn start` will build the application and serve it locally.

 ## Overview
 This is a custom [Quill](https://quilljs.com/) module turns the WYSIWYG editor into a a fixed text markup editor (for modes like markdown, restructured text, etc).
 It takes advantage of the underlying api for styling, undo/redo, keyboard handling, and syntax highlighting.